Wildlife Education - Information, Advice, and Techniques for the Safe Removal of Raccoons from Attics

 Scott

-Scott - I know nothing about roundworm or Albenzadole, but I myself have worked with raccoon feces for many years, sniffing and even ingesting it, without incident. - David
+Scott - I know nothing about roundworm or Albendazole, but I myself have worked with raccoon feces for many years, sniffing and even ingesting it, without incident. - David

-So I guess Albenzadole is some sort of medication used to kill parasites.
+So I guess Albendazole is some sort of medication used to kill parasites.